csurfer/dot-files/README.md

 ## tmux
 - To enable the new configuration file, use `tmux source ~/.tmux.conf`
 - To enable the changes you make to configuration file `Ctrl + B` then `Shift + I`

+## bash
+- Sets up the bash profile to show the current directory and the git branch you are on.